Ivon-Martinez/RISE-Fitness/ReadMe.md

 # 🏋️‍♀️ R.I.S.E.
 Fitness

-This is a Flask web application that provides a personalized dashboard for users to track meals, workouts, progress, and read motivational content.
+R.I.S.E.
+Fitness is a full-stack Flask web application that helps users track meals, workouts, and progress through a personalized dashboard.
+It was built as part of my full-stack training to practice authentication, database integration, REST-style routing, and dynamic UI rendering with Flask and MySQL.

 ## 💡 What This Project Does